Best Android games introduction

 Kariosoft's made a big thing for itself by using its management style of game across various scenarios, with this sporting event being one of the best.
 You take control of a club, then stress about signings, money, tactics and more.
 It's slightly robbed of some fun via a desire to use in-app purchases to squeeze money out of players, ironically mirroring the state of the game it takes inspiration from.

-A great football management game that has a bit of a sense of humour about itself.
+A great football management game with a sense of humour.
 There's some turn-based play, but it's more about bringing together the off-pitch lifestyles of players with the crucial money matters of the football universe.

 Like Pocket League Story there are some in-app cash demands, so prepare to be badgered for payments after you've progressed some way through.